applitools/eyes-storybook/README.md

 ### Configuring local storybook server

-Normally, Eyes.Storybook starts a storybook dev server in an available port between 9000-9010 for the duration of the tests.
-It's possible to pass arguments to Eyes.Storybook to configure the local storybook server:
+Normally, Eyes-Storybook starts a storybook dev server in an available port between 9000-9010 for the duration of the tests.
+It's possible to pass arguments to Eyes-Storybook to configure the local storybook server:

 * `--storybook-port OR -p`: Port to run storybook (passed as `-p` to `start-storybook`).
 * `--storybook-host OR -h`: Host to run storybook (passed as `-h` to `start-storybook`).